-Sprinkle cornstarch onto mattresses.
+Sprinkle cornstarch onto a mattress.
 Pay special attention to wet areas that need to have the liquid absorbed.
-Leave a pile of cornstarch on the surface for up to an hour before vacuuming the cornstarch away.
+Leave a pile of cornstarch on the surface for up to an hour before vacuuming.

 Remove Oily Driveway Stains

-Oils and dirt can stain your driveway leaving unsightly blobs all over the surface.
+Oils and dirt can stain your driveway leaving unsightly blobs.
 These stains can be difficult to remove because they soak deeply into the surface.
 Sprinkle the area liberally with cornstarch and allow it to sit for several hours.
-Vacuum or sweep away the cornstarch to find that it has soaked up the stain from the concrete.
+Vacuum or sweep away the cornstarch, and youll find that it has soaked up the stain from the concrete.

 Deodorize and Dry Damp, Smelly Shoes